MirkoHernandez/denote-say/Readme.md

 This is the command used to create audio files.
 The value is a key of the `denote-say-tts-commands` alist.
 The default value is `piper`.

-#### denote-say-play-function

-Function that plays the audio file.
-The default value is `emms-play-file`.

 #### denote-say-org-replacements

 Is the list of replacements that are applied to denote files.
 The